1. Home

 In most cases, you only need to clean your solar panels once or twice per year.
 We recommend scheduling your annual cleaning routine during the spring.
 That avoids the heat of summer and harsh elements of winter.

 Winter and autumn are other special cases.
-Removing heavier-than-average snowfall and leaves can boost your solar performance significantly.
+Removing leaves and heavy snowfall can boost your solar performance significantly.

-We get it - heavy snowfall days can make anyone nervous about their system not generating enough energy.
+Heavy snowfall can make anyone nervous about their system not generating enough energy.
 However, snow on your solar power panels usually melts away quickly, thanks to the heat created by the solar panels, and their slick surface.
 Snow on a panel melts faster than on an empty roof due to the high difference in heat between the two surfaces.

 But if the snow is taking longer to melt and your battery storage is running low, you don’t have to wait.
 You can brush the snow off your panels to get them back to producing power right away.

-Make sure you use the right equipment to avoid damaging your investment and compromising its warranty.
-Thus, shovels, standard brooms, and other non-specialized tools should not come anywhere near your panels.
+Make sure you use the right equipment to avoid damaging your panels and compromising their warranty.
+Shovels, standard brooms, and other non-specialized tools should not come anywhere near your panels.
 A suitable snow roof rake created for the task will come in handy here.
 They typically cost around $30 to $150.

 Can I Use a Pressure Washer When Cleaning My Solar Panels?